You are here

 How large is the WFF?

 The WFF includes more than 22,000 words and vocabulary items.
 It starts with a list of some 6000 of the most common and useful headwords, arranged alphabetically for easy access.
 Most headwords provide the starting point for a word family, which includes the cognates, derivatives and compounds which make up the family.
 All family members are then presented across a number of levels, so that the relative value of each item may be quickly determined.
-The approximate numbers of headwords and the vocabulary items generated can be seen in this table:

 How were the words in the WFF chosen?